To solve the problem of converting a JSON object to a query string in JavaScript, here are the detailed steps:

 How do I handle special characters in query string values?

-).
-If you pass an object or array directly, it will stringify it in a way that is usually not useful for server-side parsing (e.g., key=[object%20Object]
+No, URLSearchParams does not natively handle nested JSON objects or arrays using bracket notation (e.g., user[name]=John or items[]=apple).
+If you pass an object or array directly, it will stringify it in a way that is usually not useful for server-side parsing (e.g., key=[object%20Object]).
+For complex structures, you need a custom recursive function or a library like qs.

 How do I convert a complex JSON object with nested data and arrays to a query string?